AliMD/1cache/README.md

+# Ali.MD 1Cache - Fast PHP caching
+Fast and small script for caching dynamic pages on your site with PHP.
+Uses Memcached/File cache methods.

-# Installing Memcached Server and access it with PHP
+## Installing Memcached Server and access it with PHP
 Thinking of implementing caching for your php application , Just in 6 simple (copy and paste) steps you can install and access Memcached Server.

 1. **Install libevent ,libmemcached and libmemcached devel (dependency)**